AngryCarrot789/MemoryEngine360/README.md

 The activity bar will show something like `Region a/b (c/d)`.
 This means it's processing memory region A out of B, and has read C out of D bytes from the console.
 It may also say `Chunk` when Scan Memory Pages is off, since we read in chunks of 64K

 Then, once the scan is complete, it may show `Updating result list...`.
-This is where it adds the results into the UI at a steady pace to prevent the UI freezing (rate of about 2000/s (system performance dependent))
+This is where it adds the results into the UI at a steady pace to prevent the UI freezing (rate of about 2000/s (system performance dependent)).
+It shows how many results are pending at the top.

+> You can cancel the activity once it shows `Updating results list`, and the rows become 'Hidden', but they will still be processed next scan along with the rows in the UI.

 ### Next Scan